Compare two cars

 Safety

 The fact that the Toyota got tested by the European New Car Assessment Programme (Euro NCAP), while the other contender didn't, isn't really an advantage, taken the poor 3-star rating it received.
-That aside, let's consider some other aspects which affect safety.
-Both vehicles belong to the large family car segment, which is generally a good thing safety-wise, but it doesn't do much to help us decide between the two.
-Furthermore, if we'd like to consider vehicle mass in this context too, which we definitely should, Avensis offers a marginal difference of 2% more metal.
+Moving further on, let's take a closer look at some additional safety-related facts.
+Both vehicles belong to the large family car segment, which is generally a good thing safety-wise, still it doesn't help us solve our dilemma, does it?
+Furthermore, taking kerb weight as an important factor into account, Avensis offers a marginal difference of 2% more metal.

 Reliability